dave/jennifer/README.md

 ```

 ### Alternate GroupFunc methods
-All of the Group functions are paired with GroupFunc functions that accept a
+Group functions that accept a variadic list of arguments are paired with
-`func(*Group)`.
+GroupFunc functions that accept a `func(*Group)`.
 Use these for embedding logic:

 ```go
 increment = true